yargs/pirate-joe/README.md

 * **req.body.token:** the shared secret between our application and and Slack.
 This allows us to verify that the post originated from Slack.
+  _Note: make sure that you keep this token a secret! don't put it under version control._
 * **req.body.text:** the text that the user typed into the Slack channel.
 * **req.body.response_url:** the URL that your bot's response will be posted to.